ayuthmang/PresentationRemote/PresentationRemoteServer/README.md

 # Android Presentation Remote Server

-Apple is make everthing works perfectly on their echo system, you can turn your phone into a presentation remote but not my android (so sad).
+Apple is make everthing works perfectly on their ecosystem, you can turn your phone into a presentation remote but not my android (so sad).
 So I decided to make a simple presentation remote using node and socket.io to let my phone into a presentation remote.

 ## Prerequisite